deconinckflo/Heart_Failure_Prediction/README.md

 I used the Kaggle Heart Failure Prediction Dataset.
 Davide Chicco, Giuseppe Jurman: Machine learning can predict survival of patients with heart failure from serum creatinine and ejection fraction alone.
 BMC Medical Informatics and Decision Making 20, 16 (2020). [link](https://bmcmedinformdecismak.biomedcentral.com/articles/10.1186/s12911-020-1023-5)

+### Project
-I try to create a model to assess the likelihood of a death by heart failure event.
+Try to create a model to assess the likelihood of a death by heart failure event.
 This can be used to help hospitals in assessing the severity of patients with cardiovascular diseases.